hectorhuertas/.dotfiles/README.md

   * Different background colors for different machines / kube environments, ...
 * Have an utility to list all `unsafe` things on my user: uncommited changes and non-master branches in $HOME and xdev repos
 ##### Low
+* Set EDITOR variable
+* Setup shorctus for moving single char forward and backward, to completely avoid using arrow keys
 * Review dotfiles activating lines independently, to make sure I catch all dependencies (and remove the possible ones).
 Also star and follow all the things I use.
 * Review dotfiles checking that a program is installed before sourcing/autocompleting related things
 * Learn and understand zsh completions (https://iridakos.com/tutorials/2018/03/01/bash-programmable-completion-tutorial)
+* Run zsh completions and other expensive commands asynchronously
 * Reduce zsh startup time by using zprof (instructions in first lines of .zshrc).
-Considerexploring `zplug times` or dumping zplug for zgen or zim.
+Consider exploring `zplug times` or dumping zplug for zgen or zim.
 Also try to reduce compinit times.
 * Find out why this is being ingored in plugin zsh-syntax-highlighting: `HISTORY_SUBSTRING_SEARCH_HIGHLIGHT_FOUND='bg=magenta,fg=white,bold'`.
 It seems like another plugin is overriding the default behaviour.
 Or maybe it's some zsh keybinding in vi mode?
 * If using alacritty terminfo, nvim cannot change cursor properly. nvim 0.3.2 will fix:
   * https://github.com/jwilm/alacritty/issues/1630#issuecomment-427570121